AmeliaCMU/AmeliaCMU.github.io/index.md

 To improve airport safety and efficiency and encourage further research in this direction we introduce **Amelia**, a large-scale dataset of airport surface movement and a toolkit for data analysis, visualization, benchmarking, and behavior modeling.

-Our dataset, **Amelia-48** comprises s a **year’s worth of data collection across 48 airports** and TRACON facilities within the US National Airspace System, totaling **∼30TB** of raw data.
+Our dataset, **Amelia-48** comprises **more than a year’s worth of data collection across 48 airports** and TRACON facilities within the US National Airspace System, which is **∼50TB** of raw data.

-Aditionally, inspired by the success of motion prediction models in the AV domain for safety monitoring and multi-agent coordination, we introduce **Amelia-TF**, a transformer-based large multi-agent multi-airport trajectory forecasting model **trained on 300 days or 11.36 billion tokens** of position data encompassing 10 different airports with varying topology.
+Additionally, inspired by the success of motion prediction models in the AV domain for safety monitoring and multi-agent coordination, we introduce **Amelia-TF**, a transformer-based large multi-agent multi-airport trajectory forecasting model **trained on 292 days or over 9B tokens** of position data encompassing 10 different airports.

 <hr>